smitpi/PWSHModule/docs/docs/New-PWSHModuleList.md

 Accept wildcard characters: False
 ```

-### -GitHubToken
+### -Description
-GitHub Token with access to the Users' Gist.
+Summary of the function for the list.

 ```yaml
 Type: String